maurolepore/ropensci-review/README.md

 * [Code of conduct](https://ropensci.org/code-of-conduct/): The way we communicate.
 * ["devguide"](https://devguide.ropensci.org/): The way we build and review software.

-And:

-* Also shows "why" bother but today we'll focus on "how" to do it.
-* Seems to lack a link to our ["stats devguide"](https://stats-devguide.ropensci.org/).

 ## The way we communicate: Why is it so important?